Winter Skincare Solutions For Dogs and Cats

 Diet & Nutrition

 If your dog’s skin is easily dry or irritated during winter, talk to your veterinarian about trying a special diet or incorporating supplements.
-Omega fatty acids are important for healthy skin.
-Poor nutrition, including low levels of dietary protein and essential fatty acids, can also cause a dull hair coat.
+Omega fatty acids can be supplemented to help support healthy skin.
+Poor nutrition, including low dietary protein levels can cause a dull hair coat.

 Grooming & Bathing

-In the winter, try reducing the number of baths you give to your dog or cat.
-Soaps and shampoos can strip the natural skin oils causing flaky, itchy skin.
-Instead, use a moisturizing or waterless shampoo.
-You may also try bathing wipes for spot cleaning.
+It can be challenging to bathe your dog or cat in the winter.
+Instead, use wipes for spot cleansing or a waterless shampoo.
 Regular brushing also helps encourage blood circulation and distributes natural oils to help moisturize the skin.

 Bath Time Without The Water

 Is your dog hard to bathe?
 Have you ever even tried to wash your cat?
 Does the thought of bathing your pet make you cringe?
-For many dog and cat owners, bath time is a messy, lengthy, and sometimes impossible endeavor that can leave both you and your pet upset.
-Luckily, there is a solution that doesn’t involve flooding out your bathroom and may save you the time and inconvenience.
+For many dog and cat owners, bath time is a messy, lengthy, and sometimes impossible endeavor that can upset you and your pet.
+Luckily, there is a solution that doesn’t involve flooding out your bathroom and may save you time and inconvenience.
 Waterless shampoos may be your answer!
-Whether you are bathing your pet due to a skin condition or just to get them cleaned up, there’s good variety of options including sprays, foams, and powders.
+Whether you are bathing your pet due to a skin condition or to get them cleaned up, there’s a good variety of options, including sprays, foams, and powders.

-Dry or waterless shampoo works just like a regular shampoo, but without the water.
+Dry or waterless shampoo works like a regular shampoo but without the water.
 It absorbs excess oils on the skin and coat without stripping them away.
-It also gets rid of odors, so your dog or cat is left smelling clean and fresh.
-Some of the formulas even lift up dirt and debris from the coat so you can just brush it out.
-To use it, you just apply it and make sure it spreads well so you can get the best clean.
-You can work it into the fur just like a normal shampoo, and then brush it out or towel off the extra.
-With the right shampoo, your pet will be left with a soft, clean and better smelling coat.
+It also removes odors, so your dog or cat smells clean and fresh.
+Some formulas even lift dirt and debris from the coat so you can brush it out.
+To use it, you apply it and ensure it spreads well to get the best clean.
+You can work it into the fur like a normal shampoo, then brush it out or towel off the extra.
+With the right shampoo, your pet will be left with a soft, clean, and better-smelling coat.

 Unfortunately, waterless shampoos do have a limitation on how much they can achieve.
-They do work well between regular baths and are good for quick clean ups if your pet gets dirty often.
+They work well between regular baths and are good for quick clean-ups if your pet gets dirty often.
 But if your pet is really dirty, it won’t be able to completely replace bathing with a conventional shampoo.